 What are the benefits of VMS?

-VMS provides Fisheries and Oceans Canada with additional information about the status of fish stocks and fish movement by contributing to increased accuracy and timeliness of catch-and-effort information.
-This data provides valuable information to ensure the continued sustainable management of fisheries resources.
+VMS provides DFO with important information to sustainably manage fisheries resources.
+It provides additional information about the status of fish stocks and fish movement by contributing to increased accuracy and the timeliness of catch and effort information.
+VMS data provided to DFO can also be used to support the establishment and management of protected areas.

-There are many fisheries in the Atlantic Region that are required to be equipped with VMS devices, notably various scallop, crab, groundfish and shrimp fleets.
+There are many Canadian fisheries that require vessels to be equipped with VMS units, notably various scallop, pelagic, crab, groundfish and shrimp fleets.

 please contact Fisheries and Oceans Canada

 P.O.
 Box 5667, St. John’s, NL A1C 5X1